NoaTAU/TAUXR-Research-Template/Assets/TAUXR/Base Scene/TXRDataManager_V2/Doc/TXRDataManager_V2_README.txt

    FaceExpressions.
 Custom tables use your class fields.

 Q: How do I add a new event table?
-A: Create a new data class that inheritd rom CustomDataClass with TableName and fields, then add a reporter function that instantiates it and calls CustomCsvFromDataClass.Write().
+A: Create a new data class that inherits from CustomDataClass with TableName and fields, then add a reporter function that instantiates it and calls CustomCsvFromDataClass.Write().